 But if you're not one of the big boys, you need to outsmart them.

-And one of the best ways to do that is by sitting down and working out a video promotion strategy for your event.
+And one of the best ways to do that is by sitting down and working out an event promotion video strategy for your business.

 That’s where you can …

 Utilise Lumeo’s experience and expertise in the production of event promotion videos.